About API Gateway

 # BasicAuthenticator Middleware

 Simple middleware that provides HTTP BASIC Authentication support.
 When the BasicAuthenticator Middleware receives this information, it calls the configured BasicAuthProvider with the username and password to authenticate the user.
 If the authentication is successful the handler attempts to authorise the user.
-If that is successful then the routing of the request is allowed to continue to the application handlers, otherwise a 403 response is returned to signify that access is denied. [source]
+If that is successful then the routing of the request is allowed to continue to the application handlers, otherwise a 403 response is returned to signify that access is denied. [source (opens new window)]

 // Allow only one user